VinawoodVinawood *

 Can I use Vinawood plywood with my existing PERI / DOKA / HUNNEBECK formwork?

 Yes.
-All phenolic plywood of the same thickness will fit standard UK/European formwork systems without modification.
+All film-faced plywood of the same thickness will fit standard UK/European formwork systems without modification.
 The 2500 × 1250 mm panel size is universal across these systems.

 Is there a cost advantage to buying direct from Vietnam?